omidkhalafbeigi/cipher/README.md

-# Cipher project by Genetic Algorithm
+# Cipher project by Genetic Algorithm and Statistical Language Modelling